GuillermoBustosPerez/Original-Scraper-Mass-Calculator/README.md

 ![](License.png)

-When making use of this application for the analysis of archaeological lithic assemblages, please cite:
+When making use of this application for the analysis of archaeological lithic assemblages, please cite as.

 ## **Structure of the repository**